puppetlabs/puppet-docs/source/pe/2.5/config_advanced.markdown

 Allowing Anonymous Console Access
 -----

-To allow anonymous, read-only access to the console, do the following:
+To allow anonymous, read-only access to the console, edit the cas client config file `etc/puppetlabs/console-auth/cas_client_config.yml` by adding the line `global_unauthenticated_access:  true`.
+This will grant unauthenticated users access to read-only pages.

 Changing Orchestration Security
 -----